telekom/gateway-kong-charts/README.md

 ## Advanced Features

-During the operation of Stargate we discovered some issues that need some more advanced Kong or Kubernetes settings.
+During the operation of the Gateway we discovered some issues that need some more advanced Kong or Kubernetes settings.
 The following paragraph explains which helm-chart settings are responsible, how to use them and what effects they have.

 ### Autoscaling